Nelson's Pillar: Foundation stone

+Opening

+The Pillar opened to the public on 21 October 1809, on the fourth anniversary of the Battle of Trafalgar; for ten pre-decimal pence, (Note: 10 pre-decimal pence in 1809 equates to £2.70 in 2016, based on retail price index.) visitors could climb to the viewing platform, and enjoy what an early report describes as "a superb panoramic view of the city, the country and the fine bay".
+(Note: At almost the same time as the Dublin pillar was being completed, the city of Montreal in Canada erected a column and statue of Nelson.
+Although largely French-speaking, the inhabitants of Montreal detested the French Revolution and Napoleon and regarded Nelson as a hero.
+In more recent times the Montreal monument has survived attempts by Quebec separatists to have it removed.)

+Art historian Paula Murphy wrote of the stark visual impact of the column in an article entitled The Politics of the Street Monument:

+Victorious campaigners achieved virtual deification when Viscount Nelson was placed on a triumphal column in the centre of Sackville Street in the heart of the city and when in 1808, the Duke of Wellington was commemorated by a gigantic obelisk in the Phoenix Park.
+Both monuments, rising to a soaring height and visible from some considerable distance, employed scale in an aggressive manner.
+The Nelson monument was controversial from the start.
+Political, artistic and situational objections were raised, and several Corporation Bills were introduced requesting its removal.

 History 1809–1966

 1809–1916

 The Pillar quickly became a popular tourist attraction; Kennedy writes that "for the next 157 years its ascent was a must on every visitor's list".
 Yet from the beginning there were criticisms, on both political and aesthetic grounds.
 The September 1809 issue of the Irish Monthly Magazine, edited by the revolution-minded Walter "Watty" Cox, reported that "our independence has been wrested from us, not by the arms of France but by the gold of England.
 The statue of Nelson records the glory of a mistress and the transformation of our senate into a discount office".
 In an early (1818) history of the city of Dublin, the writers express awe at the scale of the monument, but are critical of several of its features: its proportions are described as "ponderous", the pedestal as "unsightly" and the column itself as "clumsy".
 However, Walker's Hibernian Magazine thought the statue was a good likeness of its subject, and that the Pillar's position in the centre of the wide street gave the eye a focal point in what was otherwise "wastes of pavements".